rayokota/kgiraffe/README.md

 ### GraphQL Schema Notes

-A schema is represented by the following JSON object:
+A schema (Avro, JSON Schema, or Protobuf) is represented by the following JSON object:

 ```json
 {